 The room feels elegant yet relaxed, a polished Prati trattoria where locals and visitors share tables.
 Service can swing from warm and attentive to a bit brusque, but when it clicks you feel looked after.
 One diner summed it up simply: "Saltimbocca that vanished from the plate and a tiramisu worth lingering over."
 The cooking leans traditional Roman: tonnarelli cacio e pepe, rigatoni carbonara, oxtail, and veal classics.
 It is produce-driven and straightforward rather than flashy; flavor and proper seasoning carry the day.
 Expect a couple of minor wobbles here and there (a dry carbonara or tough oxtail on off nights), but when the kitchen is on, it delivers exactly what you came for: comforting, authentic plates.
 Families do well here thanks to familiar pastas and cutlets.
 Kids can share cacio e pepe, plain tomato gnocchi on weekly rotation, baked potatoes, and simple desserts like tiramisu.
 There is no explicit kids menu, but the offerings are flexible enough for most young palates.

-Area: Residential-prime near Vatican; affluent, office and local families; calmer than central tourist hubs.
+Area vibe: Residential-prime near Vatican; affluent, office and local families; calmer than central tourist hubs.

 Safety: Generally safe, well-lit, with steady foot traffic; typical central Rome safety norms.

-Nearby: Close to Via Cola di Rienzo shopping, Vatican museums, and hotels; mix of locals and visitors.
+What's nearby: Close to Via Cola di Rienzo shopping, Vatican museums, and hotels; mix of locals and visitors.